batchunag/notes/Git.md

 We can create new branch first and do rebase using it.

-git rebase --onto oldBase commitFrom commitTo
+git rebase --onto oldBase commitFrom commitTo git rebase --onto A B C
+> Take the diff (B and C) and play it on A but checkout the branch as C.
+So checking out

 #rename a branch
 > Step 1: Renaming Local Branch